Stephen Tompkinson trial: Actor 'caused traumatic brain injuries'

 - Published

-Actor Stephen Tompkinson caused significant traumatic brain injuries to a man he punched outside his home, a court has heard.
+Actor Stephen Tompkinson caused traumatic brain injuries to a man he punched outside his home, a court has heard.

-The 57-year-old, known for his role in ITV crime drama DCI Banks, is accused of inflicting grievous bodily harm on Karl Poole on 30 May 2021.
+The 57-year-old, best known for his role in ITV drama DCI Banks, is accused of inflicting grievous bodily harm on Karl Poole on 30 May 2021.

 Newcastle Crown Court heard he punched Mr Poole to the ground, causing him to bang his head and fracture his skull.